 Most game drives all around Africa more or less work the same.
 However, there are some differences to bear in mind.
 If you are going on a safari in Southern Africa, you can expect your game drives to take place in areas surrounding your specific lodge.
 Most Safari vehicles in Southern Africa are open-sided four-by-four vehicles.
 This type of vehicle gives one much exposure to wildlife.

 You often feel like you can reach your hand out and touch them (which we do not recommend at all).
 Going on a safari in East Africa you can expect game drives to be longer and more tiring.
 Your game drives here are more extensive as longer distances are travelled from one park to the next.
 The game drive vehicles in East Africa are enclosed.
 Photographers, do not worry!
-Most game drive vehicles here have pop-top rooves, allowing for some great photographs.
+Most game drive vehicles here have pop-top rooves, allowing for some great photographs on your safari.

 Amount of game drives per day